Inklingo

 nounA1general

-Use 'canal' specifically when referring to a TV or radio channel.
+Use this specifically for a TV or radio channel.

 A simple, vintage-style television set displaying a bright, colorful cartoon image of a smiling sun on its screen.